scott-hollingsworth/candidate-tester/README.md

 # README #

-This README documents the necessary steps to test a candidate's application.
+This README documents the necessary steps to test a candidate's submission for the Web Crawler exercise.

 ### What is this repository for? ###